Generic Name: dexrazoxane hydrochloride

 There are no clinically relevant differences in the pharmacokinetics of dexrazoxane between males and females.

-The pharmacokinetics of dexrazoxane were assessed following a single 15 minute IV infusion of 150 mg/m2 of dexrazoxane in male and female subjects with varying degrees of renal dysfunction as determined by creatinine clearance (CLCR) based on a 24-hour urinary creatinine collection.
+The pharmacokinetics of dexrazoxane were assessed following a single 15 minute IV infusion of 150 mg/m² of dexrazoxane in male and female subjects with varying degrees of renal dysfunction as determined by creatinine clearance (CLCR) based on a 24-hour urinary creatinine collection.
 Dexrazoxane clearance was reduced in subjects with renal dysfunction.
 Compared with controls, the mean AUC0-inf value was twofold greater in subjects with moderate (CLCR 30-50 mL/min) to severe (CLCR < 30 mL/min) renal dysfunction.
 Modeling demonstrated that equivalent exposure (AUC0-inf) could be achieved if dosing were reduced by 50% in subjects with creatinine clearance values < 40 mL/min compared with control subjects (CLCR > 80 mL/min) [see Dosage and Administration (2.2)].
+Monitor patients with renal insufficiency for signs of hematological toxicity [see Use in Specific Populations (8.6)].

 The pharmacokinetics of dexrazoxane have not been evaluated in patients with hepatic impairment.